Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster/guide.en-gb.md

 In this guide, we want to create, in Go:

-* an OVHcloud managed Kubernetes cluster
+- An OVHcloud managed Kubernetes cluster.
-* a node pool
+- A node pool.

 #### Project initialization